 Many liver problems in dogs can begin very early, and having the proper knowledge to prevent it may increase your pups’ life span.

 From the beginning of its life, the most important factor to keep in mind for your pooch is its diet.
-A healthy blend of nutritious Dog Food includes meat, vegetables, and starches.
+A healthy blend of nutritious dog food which includes meat, vegetables, and starches will make up the ideal diet.
 Whole foods that are organically grown, like peas, carrots, corn, wheat, etc., are just as healthy for animals as they are for humans.

-Select spring or well water for you’re dog to drink, for it doesn’t hold many of the chemicals that tap water does.
-Some Toxic Foods are not good for animals like lead, insecticides, iron, and phosphorus.
+Select spring or well water for your dog to drink, for it doesn’t hold many of the chemicals that tap water does.
+Some toxic foods are not good for animals, and some could include contaminants like lead, insecticides, iron, and phosphorus.

 There are specific foods to also stay away from to prevent liver and other health problems, such as;

-Your dogs overall health contributes to the health of your dog’s liver.
-Common Dental infections can harm the liver as well as Ear, Skin and other infections.
 Exposure to chemicals, diseases and drugs can also leave your dogs liver in bad health.
-Liver disease may be inherited in some breeds like the American and English cocker spaniels, as well as dog breeds with excessive inbreeding.
+Liver disease may be inherited in some breeds like the American and English Cocker spaniels, as well as dog breeds with excessive inbreeding.